 We will of course continue to monitor how these vaccines perform as they are rolled out.
 Balancing risk is an important consideration for all medicines.
 The one thing we know for certain is that coronavirus infection itself is definitely high risk, and can cause serious problems and even death in some patients.

-Yes - having Crohn's or Colitis does not make the vaccine any less effective for you.
-If you are on a 5-ASA medication, or no medication at all, you can expect the vaccine to work just as well as it does for the general population.
+Having Crohn's or Colitis does not make the vaccine any less effective for you.
+If you are on a 5-ASA medication, or no medication at all, you can expect the vaccine to work just as well as it would for someone like you who doesn't have Crohn's or Colitis.
+It is important to remember though that no vaccine is 100% effective and there is no guarantee that it will give complete protection.

 This does not mean you should stop your treatment.
 Stopping treatment can lead to a flare of your Crohn's or Colitis, which puts you at greater risk from serious complications of COVID-19.
 Even if the COVID-19 vaccine works slightly less well for you, it will still offer greater protection than not having the vaccine.